Henry Stuart (MP)

 Henry Stuart (5 April 1804 – 26 October 1854, Kempston) was an English politician.

+Stuart was the second and youngest son of The Most Rev. William Stuart, Archbishop of Armagh and Sophia Margaret Juliana Penn.
+His paternal grandfather was John Stuart, 3rd Earl of Bute and his maternal grandfather was Thomas Penn.

 Stuart was elected MP for Bedford in 1837, but unseated on petition in May 1838.
 He was MP for Bedford again from 1841 until his death.